Watercress Velouté

 Plating

 • Reheat the soup in a saucepan.
-Place some crushed hazelnuts in the center of each plate and top with a quenelle or a scoop of ricotta.
-Garnish with crispy dried parsley and add a drizzle of EVOO.
-Watercress velouté could also be served cold in shot glass for amuse-bouche.
+Place some crushed hazelnuts in the center of each shallow bowl and top with a quenelle or scoop of ricotta.
+Garnish with crispy dried parsley and finish with a drizzle of extra-virgin olive oil.
+Alternatively, for an amuse-bouche, serve the watercress velouté cold in shot glasses.
+Bon appétit!

 digging into watercress veloute